-The TOE assumes the threats shown in Table 3-1 and provides the functions for countermeasure against them.
+The TOE assumes the threats shown in Table 3-1 and provides the security functions to counter them.
 These threats are the same as those specified in the PP.

-Identifier Threat User Document Data may be disclosed to unauthorized T.DOC.DIS persons User Document Data may be altered by unauthorized T.DOC.ALT User Function Data may be altered by unauthorized T.FUNC.ALT TSF Protected Data may be altered by unauthorized T.PROT.ALT persons TSF Confidential Data may disclosed T.CONF.DIS unauthorized persons TSF Confidential Data may be altered by unauthorized T.CONF.ALT persons
+Identifier Threat User Document Data may be disclosed to unauthorized T.DOC.DIS persons User Document Data may be altered by unauthorized T.DOC.ALT persons User Function Data may be altered by unauthorized T.FUNC.ALT TSF Protected Data may be altered by unauthorized T.PROT.ALT persons TSF Confidential Data disclosed may be T.CONF.DIS unauthorized persons TSF Confidential Data may be altered by unauthorized T.CONF.ALT persons